LucidLink Filespaces Security Model: https://www.lucidlink.com/wp-content/uploads/LucidLink-Security_Model.pdf

 Some firewalls do Secure Sockets Layer (SSL) decryption (aka Deep Packet Inspection (DPI) or SSL Certificate Inspection).
 This is interpreted as a man-in-the-middle attack, by injecting their own CA in the trusted store and using it to impersonate the accessed service.

-In case of local object storage the inbound traffic on port the Filespace was initialized must also be enabled.
+In case of local object storage the inbound traffic on port the filespace was initialized must also be enabled.
 All data and proprietary metadata of the Filespace are client-side encrypted.
 They never go in decrypted form even in LucidLink internal traffic.
 LucidLink services have a zero-knowledge policy.
 Even if a firewall wants to analyze the traffic it will still be encrypted.

 Software: